When I started my verge garden, my reason was simple. I was fed up with mowing it. Back then, I had no idea where it would lead me.

 The Understanding the Space section is a set of articles designed to give you the basics on how to create a trouble-free verge garden and avoid disputes with neighbours and councils.

-You need paid membership to see most content and participate in the Group Section.
+You need paid membership to see some of the content and participate in the Group Section.

 Whichever you choose, your support, referrals, shares, and subscriptions help support my work creating this site and fostering projects in our communities.